portdeveloper/vibe-iseven/README.md

 ## ✨ Features

 - 🤖 **AI-Powered**: Uses OpenAI's GPT models to determine if numbers are even
-- 🎭 **Mystical Vibes**: Get creative reasoning and energy readings for each number
+- 🧠 **AI Reasoning**: Get detailed explanations for the mathematical determination
 - 📊 **Confidence Scoring**: AI provides confidence levels for its mathematical intuition
 - 🛡️ **Fallback Logic**: Mathematical backup in case the AI gets too creative
 - 🚀 **TypeScript**: Full type safety and IntelliSense support